machdyne/blaustahl/README.md

 | HOME | Jump to the start of the file |
 | CTRL-C | Copy, same mechanism as the grid editor |

-Copying in the viewer and the grid editor share one buffer, so you can copy a range from a file and paste it directly into FRAM or SRAM, or the other way around.
+Copying in the viewer and the grid editor share one buffer, so you can copy a range from a file and paste it directly into FRAM or SRAM.

 The viewer is read-only.
 To edit a flash file, use the CLI's `te` command instead (see below).